HealthJoy Connected Navigation Platform

 • Improve finances (30%)

-It’s no surprise that health goals make up 80% of the top five, and that’s exactly what we’ll be exploring today.
+It’s no surprise that health goals make up the vast majority, and that’s exactly what we’ll be exploring in this post.

-At HealthJoy we think it’s important for everyone to have at least one health-related goal.
-Accountability is one of our core values, and we’re here to help you set, stick to, and accomplish those goals.
-So, let’s look at five keys to setting great health goals.
+At HealthJoy we think it’s important for everyone to have at least one health-related goal to work towards.
+Accountability is one of our core values, and we’re here to help you set, stick to and accomplish those wellness goals.
+So, let’s look at five keys to setting great goals for your health in 2025.

 Key 1: Set SMART goals

 If you hear someone say “set smart goals” it may sound a bit obvious.
 But what they’re likely referring to is the acronym SMART, which stands for specific, measurable, attainable, relevant, and timely.
-This goal setting framework makes it more likely you’ll work towards and achieve each of your goals.
+This goal-setting framework is easy to remember and makes it more likely you’ll work towards and achieve each of the goals you set.

 Here’s how you can set SMART goals, according to Harvard Health:

 • Specific: Goals need to be clear and detailed.
-Vague goals can feel overwhelming.
+Vague goals can feel overwhelming and unattainable.
 Don't say, "I want to be more active."
-Instead, say, "I will exercise 30 minutes, five days a week."
+Instead, say, "I will exercise for 30 minutes, five days a week."

-• Measurable: If you have no way to measure a goal, it's tough to know when you've met it.
-"I'm going to lose weight" is a popular goal that works better with a measurable outcome, such as "I'm going to lose 15 pounds by December."
+• Measurable: If you have no way to measure a goal, it's tough to track your progress or even when you’ve met your goal.
+"I’m going to lose weight" is a popular goal that works much better with a measurable outcome, such as "I’m going to lose 15 pounds by December."

 • Relevant: Is your goal important to your life right now?
-It needs to have a purpose, or you may find it difficult to stick with.
+It needs to have a purpose in the short term, or you may find it difficult to stick with it throughout the year.

-• Time-bound: Is your goal something that you can take on right now — or is it best to save it for another time?
+• Time-bound: Is your goal something you can take on right now — or is it best to save it for another time?
 Also, is the time frame you chose suitable?
-You probably won't be able to safely lose 20 pounds in three weeks or master a new skill in a few months.
-Make sure you give yourself adequate time.
+You probably won’t be able to safely lose 20 pounds in three weeks or master a new skill in a few months.
+Make sure you give yourself adequate time to see the best and most sustainable results.

 By using the SMART goal framework, you can identify and work towards your goals and track your progress along the way.